 Ok, he stops well.
 Grab a dressage whip (it is long enough to be useful but not so long it is cumbersome).
 Make sure your horse doesn’t fear it.
 A whip is a cue, not a punishment.
 If he tries to run away, you will have to get him used to it being around before you can use it.
 When he is comfortable with you having it, teach him to step backwards when you tap the front of his legs lightly.

 Holding your lead rope in one hand and the whip in the other, face your horse so you can see his feet.
 Step backwards, away from him, just one small step.
 Did he move?
 If he follows you, tap the front of the leg that moved until it goes back.
 Don’t get upset; he just made a small mistake, and you corrected it.
 Horses don’t learn well from punishment, so calm, quick correction is the best way to teach.

 Try stepping away again.
 As he gets better you can be more creative with how you move.
 Can you get him to make a mistake?
 Run away, leap away, jog circles around him, veer off on an unexpected angle.
 Correct any mistakes and go back to the last level he was successful at to practice.

 How Long will it Take?

 If you spend 15 minutes on this every time you handle your horse, and if you are consistent and clear, your horse should be standing very nicely most of the time in a few weeks.
-Keep in mind that when you start going out of sight, you are changing the context of how he learned to stand still and he might make more mistakes.
-If you go to a new place, he may also make more mistakes.
+Keep in mind that when you start going out of sight, you are changing the context of how he learned to stand still (previously you were always in his sight) and he might make more mistakes.
+If you go to a new area, he may also make more mistakes.
 Introduce new situations in small steps and give consistent correction.
 Don’t forget to practice when he is tied as well!